-The Company entered into a supplemental power pricing arrangement that provides a fixed price of electricity consumption each month at the Company's Bikupa Datacenter AB location in Sweden.
+The Company entered into a supplemental power pricing arrangement that provides a fixed price of electricity consumption each month at the Company's Bikupa Datacenter AB and Bikupa Datacenter 2 AB location in Sweden.
 The fixed price agreement was assessed and is being accounted for as an executory contract; electricity costs are expensed as incurred.

-(c) Obligations on Mining equipment The Company had purchase commitments of \$8,947,944 at the year end (2022 - \$64,678,000).
+(c) Obligations on mining equipment The Company had purchase commitments of \$5.8 million at the year ended March 31, 2024 (March 31, 2023 - \$8.9 million).